AuthentiqID/omniauth-authentiq/README.md

 During authentication, and only after the user consents, this information will be shared by the Authentiq ID app.

 Requesting specific information or "scopes" is done by modifying the `scope` parameter in the basic usage example above.
-Depending on your implementation, you may also need to provide the `redirect_uri` parameter.
+Depending on your implementation, you may also need to provide the `redirect_uri` parameter for the [Redirection Endpoint](https://tools.ietf.org/html/rfc6749#section-3.1.2) where the user should be redirected to after authentication.

 Example:
 ```ruby